 Stars & Stripes adds a new wrinkle.
-Instead of using letters A, B,and C, the puzzle uses three stars in the form of an asterisk (*).
+Instead of letters A, B, and C, the puzzle uses three stars as an asterisk (*).

-The difference is the 3 stars (*) are the “same”.
+The difference is the three stars (*) are the “same”.
 Each row, column, and 4×3 box will contain three stars in a finished puzzle.

 When I solved a sample online game on www.sudoku-usa.net, I found it easier to solve for all the numbers.
 The remaining open cells had to be stars.

-Likewise if you find a row, column, or 4×3 box already has three stars, then the empty cells have to be digits.
+Likewise, if you find a row, column, or 4×3 box already has three stars, the empty cells must be digits.

 I did find that the stars added a degree of difficulty in that you can’t use the scanning method in relationship to each other.
 A star in a row and column doesn’t eliminate the possibility that the intersecting cell isn’t a star.
 It may be.

 The puzzle has shaded areas such as red stripes and a blue field.
 These are just cosmetic.
 They do not have any bearing on solving the puzzle.

 Matt Mayfield, the creator of this Sudoku 12×12 puzzle called Stars & Stripes Sudoku, has written an interactive online game of the same name.
 The game comes in four difficulty levels.